dynamicsamic/DevNotes/DevNotes/Linux.md

 # Reattach the session to your terminal
 screen -r session_name

+# If a screen terminal connection was lost before deattaching the session use d option to reattach it.
+screen -rd session_name

+# Kill a session
+screen -S session_name -X quit
 ```
 ---
 #### Get snapshot of current processes with `ps`